annahosanna/To-Do/Editor-Configuration/README.md

 ## Zed

+Made by Atom folks
-Similar to Atom but not as many plugins yet.
-A lot of configuration via command pallet - including ai assistant.
+Not as many plugins yet.
+Lots of AI integration via ai assistant in command pallet.

 ## Atom

+- EOL `:(`

 ---